HSBC boosts bruised FTSE after results

 “I‘m becoming concerned about its loss of momentum over recent sessions,” McNamara said.
 “I remain very cautious on the UK market at the moment and my own sense is that we are going to see further weakness before we see it back up towards the high.”

-Among mid-caps, engineer Balfour Beatty rose 2.5 percent after the Sunday Telegraph reported UK engineering firm WS Atkins and Canada’s WSP Global are vying for control of its engineering and design business.
-(Additional reporting by Francesco Canepa; Editing by Susan Fenton)
+Among mid-caps, engineer Balfour Beatty rose 2 percent as the Sunday Telegraph reported UK engineering firm WS Atkins and Canada’s WSP Global are vying for control of its engineering and design business.
+(Additional reporting by Francesco Canepa; Editing by Janet Lawrence)